 Upcoming events

-November 3 - Start of the MCI Online classes Introduction to the Typikon, The Office of Vespers, Mastering the Eight Tones, and Services of Christmas and Theophany. (more info)
+March 2 - Start of the MCI Online classes Introduction to the Eight Tones, The Divine Liturgy, and From Pascha to Pentecost. (more info)

 Liturgical Calendar